10Dozen/dzn_Casual_Gaming/README.md

 #### Change seat / Leave vehicle feature
 Allows to switch between seats of vehicle.
 Can be used to swtich between helicopter pilot/gunner/door gunner while in flight/hovered.
 It's also possible to safely leave vehicle in any circumstances and teleport to position on ground or to rallypoint if set.

+#### Pinned Vehicles
+Ability to 'pin' up to 5 vehicles and be able to get in at any time, vehicles can also be disabled and hidden when not needed.
+Basically you can pin and use several vehicles during mission without accessing Zeus - switch to artillery, fire few rounds, switch to A-10 and make some brrrrrrttt and then return to rallypoint and continue to play as infantry.

 #### Group AI - Manage group - Arsenal
 When Arsenal is opened with several units selected - each unit will get selected gear once arsenal become closed.